 First Trailer for Wes Anderson's Journalist Film 'The French Dispatch'

 "A message from the foreman: one hour to press."
 Searchlight Pictures has unveiled the first official trailer for Wes Anderson's latest film, titled The French Dispatch.
 It's inspired by the New Yorker, pulling from real events in history.
 Described as a "love letter to journalists set in an outpost of an American newspaper in a fictional 20th-century French city that brings to life a collection of stories published in 'The French Dispatch' magazine."
 Similar to Grand Budapest Hotel, it follows a few different storylines centered around this outlet.
-The fantastically fantastic ensemble cast includes Tilda Swinton, Frances McDormand, Bill Murray, Jeffrey Wright, Adrien Brody, Benicio del Toro, Owen Wilson, Léa Seydoux, Timothée Chalamet, Lyna Khoudri, Mathieu Amalric, Steve Park, Lois Smith, Christoph Waltz, & Jason Schwartzman.
+The fantastically exquisite ensemble cast features Tilda Swinton, Frances McDormand, Bill Murray, Jeffrey Wright, Adrien Brody, Benicio del Toro, Owen Wilson, Léa Seydoux, Timothée Chalamet, Lyna Khoudri, Mathieu Amalric, Steve Park, Lois Smith, Christoph Waltz, & Jason Schwartzman.
 Well this looks absolutely delightful in every way!
 Very much looking forward to watching.

 Here's the first official trailer (+ poster) for Wes Anderson's The French Dispatch, direct from YouTube: